BGCG/project3/README.md

 * Create requirements file by entering pip3 freeze > requirements.txt into terminal and commit and push changes
 * Go to heroku.com and go to dashboard and create new app
 * New app was named blood-tracker-app
-* Go to settings tab and create config vars - KEY:CREDS VALUE:(all contents of creds.json on gitpod), KEY:PORT VALUE:8000
+* Go to settings tab and create config vars - KEY:CREDS VALUE:(all contents of creds.json), KEY:PORT VALUE:8000
 * Add buildpacks - heroku/python and heroku/nodejs - in that order
 * Go to deploy tab and connect to GitHub
 * Find project in BGCG by searching 'project3' and selecting connect